U-GUIDE: South Dakota pheasant hunting - Fully, Semi or Self Guided pheasant hunting in South Dakota

 In a sense, conservation is really nothing more than what we do as individuals.
 I think of the daunting size of the issues in the 2007 Federal Farm Bill and its impact on our future.
 But even as large as the Farm Bill legislation is, it really comes down to what we want as individuals and what we will do about it.

 Organizations like Pheasants Forever and Ducks Unlimited (among a few) have made great impacts in our environment through conservation.
-Bottom line is they have done nothing without the contribution of individuals, and many of them.
-And not for free but at a price.
+The bottom line is that they have done nothing without the contribution of individuals, and many of them.
+Not for free, but at a price.

 In the end, conservation has a cost whether its time or money.
 What price will you pay for conservation today?